No pricing info available

 My 12 year old daughter Lina has had surgery Pancreas tumorHeavy Operation which went very wellI thank all the staff of the Pasteur clinic for their hospitality and their hygiene ...I thank the doctors who attended the operation and in particular the surgeonAYADI Sofiene who accompanied us from the start for his professionalism as well as DR Walid Miraoui.
 The discovery of this tumor is done in a very short time a week to manage allThe support of Surgeon Ayadi Sofiene was really perfect as a parent we were reassured and above all in confidence.And especially I thank them for the moral support of My Daughter Lina who kept the smile until the end and who It is found in Total confidenceThank you so much for saving our childMr er Mrs Saidani

-Clinique Taoufik, can be found in Boulevard Mohamed Bouazizi, Tunis, Tunisia and offers its patients Chemotherapy procedures as well as 225 other procedures, across 24 different procedure categories.
-At present, there is no pricing information for Chemotherapy procedures at Clinique Taoufik.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Clinic, with 10 in total, and Clinique Taoufik is accredited by just one known accreditations institute, ISO 9001:2008
+Clinique Taoufik, located in Boulevard Mohamed Bouazizi, Tunis, Tunisia offers patients Chemotherapy procedures among its total of 225 available procedures, across 24 different specialties.
+Currently, there's no pricing information for Chemotherapy procedures at Clinique Taoufik, as all prices are available on request only.
+There are many specialists available at the Clinic, with 10 in total, and they are accredited by ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?